inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 The second best policy is dishonesty.
 It is more rational to sacrifice one life than six.
-		-- Spock, "The Galileo Seven", stardate 2822.3 Whatever you want to do, you have to do something else first.
+		-- Spock, "The Galileo Seven", stardate 2822.3 Whatever  want to do,  have to do something else first.
 VMS Beer: Requires minimal user interaction, except for popping the top and sipping.
 However cans have been known on occasion to explo, or contain extremely un-beer-like contents.